Generalized Transformation Design: metrics, speeds, and diffusion: Transformations

 Similarly, we can do the same for the co-metric ${\gCoMetric}$.
 Since it has raised (and not lowered) indices, this distinguishes the the co-metric from the metric, and so we can replace the ${\gCoMetric}$ with an ordinary ${\gMetric}$, which matches with the notation used for the inverse metric in previous sections.
 We then can write ~

 where

-Notably, if we were to replace the ``$(\Morph)$'' notation with a coordinate-transform mimicking ``$\Lambda$'', then the operations done here, in this more sophisticated pushforward/ pullback would match the use in the so-called ``coordinate transform'' approach (see e.g. \cite{Kinsler-M-2014pra}); albeit with the significant advantage of being better mathematically and physically motivated.
+Notably, if we were to replace the ``$(\Morph)$'' notation with a coordinate-transform mimicking ``$\Lambda$'', then the operations done here, in this more sophisticated pushforward/ pullback would match the use in the so-called ``coordinate transform'' approach (see e.g. \cite{Kinsler-M-2014pra}); albeit with the significant advantage of being {better} mathematically and physically {motivated}.
+Moreover, there is a further distinction to be emphasised.
+In two dimensions, for example, one can have charts $\phi_1: \manM \rightarrow \mReals$ and $\phi_2: \manM \rightarrow \mReals \otimes \mCircles$ and the transition map $\phi_2 \circ \phi_1^{-1}$ describing the transformation from Cartesian to polar coordinates.
+This coordinate transformation and the associated $\Lambda$ matrices can be readily inserted into \eqref{eqn-gmetricLoTf} or \eqref{eqn-gmetricHiTf} but this does not produce a T-device.
+Morphing points on a manifold, on the other hand, one can use a single coordinate chart $\indesign{\xi}: \manM \rightarrow \manifold{U}$ and the transition function $\indesign{\xi} \circ \Morph \circ \indesign{\xi}^{-1}$ (cf. Fig. \ref{fig-morphism}) to reach a well-defined, and useful, T-device, by morphing the metric according to \eqref{eqn-inducedmetric-indexed1}.
+Also note that if the `morphism' is to leave points on the manifold unchanged, then the $\Morph$ matrices are the identity, whereas the $\Lambda$ matrices associated with coordinate transformations need not be.